-Score Share of state-own banking s
+Score Share of state-owned banks in the banking sector, %

--1 OR -0,5 >50)
+-1 OR -0,5 >50

-0 <50)
+0 <50

 2.2 Stock market

 The purpose of this section is to assess the level of development of the stock market and its ability to be a source of financing for companies in the country.
 A well-developed and stable stock market affects positively the credit rating assessment.